clowixdev/oib_lab6/readme.md

 4. Reveal address that you needed through dumpbin then edit assembly code inside .exe through Hiew (something like test eax eax -> xor eax eax)

-5. When you will be testing hacked programm, don't forget to add "password1 > psw.txt" in working directory (where .exe is stored)
+5. When you will be testing hacked programm, don't forget to add "password1 > psw.txt" in working directory (where . exe is stored)

+6. Obfuscator works with "obf_config.cfg" file and accepts code that will be obfuscated through cmd arguments like "./obfuscator check.c"